beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 be visible elsewhere, you can put up a release fence in one thread and an acquire fence in another, just like with how atomic variables work.

-Since a consume operation doesn't really make sense on a fence[^Because consume is all about the operations that are dependent on the value of the acquired atomic variable, and there is no atomic variable with a fence.], `memory_order_consume` is treated as an acquire.
+Since a consume operation doesn't really make sense on a fence^[Because consume is all about the operations that are dependent on the value of the acquired atomic variable, and there is no atomic variable with a fence.], `memory_order_consume` is treated as an acquire.